How Do Bail Bonds Work?

 Posted by Ronald D. HeddingOct 04, 2017

 Felony and Misdemeanor Bail Schedules.
 In Los Angeles, if a person is arrested and charged with a crime, they have the right to be released while the case is pending on reasonable bail.
-The judges have all got together and came up with a bail schedule for each crime that a person can be charged with.
-The more serious the crime, the higher the bail will be.
+The judges, in their collective wisdom, have established a bail schedule for each crime, ensuring a fair and just system.
+The severity of the crime determines the bail amount, reflecting the seriousness of the offense.
+This system is designed to provide a fair chance to all individuals involved.

 How Do Bail Bonds Work?

-When a court decides what bail to set and considers the bail schedule, which has a felony bail schedule and a misdemeanor bail schedule, they will look at the defendant's prior criminal history, whether the person has ever had a failure to appear in court before and a host of other factors that will, of course, include the seriousness of the crime.
+When a court decides what bail to set and considers the bail schedule, which has a felony bail schedule and a misdemeanor bail schedule, it will look at the defendant's prior criminal history, whether the person has ever failed to appear in court, and a host of other factors that will, of course, include the seriousness of the crime.

-The main two issues that the judge will evaluate are if the person is a flight risk and whether they are a danger to the community.
-In considering flight risk, the judge will look if the person has family and property in California that they would not want to leave behind.
+The judge's evaluation is comprehensive, leaving no stone unturned.
+It considers whether the person is a flight risk and a danger to the community.
+In assessing flight risk, the judge takes into account the person's ties to California, such as family and property, which they would not want to leave behind, ensuring a thorough and secure evaluation.

 Also, the court will look at what the person did and assess whether they should not let them out because they might commit more crimes while on bail or if they are a danger to the public because of what they have allegedly done.

 For purposes of bail, the judge is to assume that the charges and factual allegations are accurate.
-This makes it difficult for the defense because sometimes the costs are overinflated, and the judge is not usually willing to consider the other site to set the initial bail.
+This makes it difficult for the defense because sometimes the costs are overinflated, and the judge is only sometimes willing to consider the other side to set the initial bail.

 Penal Code 1275 PC Related to Bail Bonds

-The prosecutor can place a "1275 hold" on a defendant charged with a crime in some instances.
-If this happens, even if the defendant posts bail, they will not be released until the 1275 hold is lifted.
+The prosecutor, in some instances, can place a '1275 hold' on a defendant charged with a crime.
+This means that even if the defendant posts bail, they will not be released until the 1275 hold is lifted.
 To lift the 1275 hold, the judge must be satisfied that the funds used to post the bond are not connected with the criminal activity the person is being charged with.
 In other words, the prosecutors will stop a person from bailing out with money from the crime they committed.

-If, on the other hand, the prosecutor objects to the money or source that is being used to post the bond, then the defendant is entitled to a 1275 bail hearing and can put on evidence and call witnesses to show that the source of the funds is legitimate and has nothing to do with the crime they are being accused of committing.
+If, on the other hand, the prosecutor objects to the money or source being used to post the bond, then the defendant is entitled to a 1275 bail hearing.
+At this hearing, the defendant can present evidence and call witnesses to show that the source of the funds is legitimate and has nothing to do with the crime they are being accused of committing.

 At the end of the hearing, the judge will decide if the source is good and rule on the defense's motion to have the 1275 hold lifted.
 If the hold is raised, the defendant can post bail and be released while the case is pending.
 If the motion is denied, the defendant stays in custody until the case is over.